Code-Institute-Submissions/MS1-Redbog-Renewables/README.md

 # UX
 ## User Stories
 ----------------
-__Business to Business__
+In this project there are three main groups of target users.
+They include potential customers, prospective employees and potential investors.
+The user stories of each group are clearly defined below.

+__Applicable to all users__
 - As a user, I would like to quickly and effectively understand the purpose of the website.
 - As a user, I need to be able to easily navigate the page in a standard format.
 - As a user, I would like to know what services the company provide.
-- As a user, I need to understand that the company supports the technology relevant to my business.
+- As a user, I need to understand that the company supports the technology relevant to my business or interest.
 - As a user, I would like to know about the history and experience of the company.
 - As a user, I would appreciate the opportunity to "meet the team", with the ability to know more if I need to.
-- As a user, I would like to contact the company, and quickly filter what service I am interested in.
+- As a user, I would like to contact the company, and quickly filter what service or area I am interested in.
-- As a user, knowing where the company is located is important, will they be able to provide a service within reasonable time.
+- As a user, knowing where the company is located is important, will they be able to provide a service within reasonable time?
+Are they within a good distance of our location?
 - As a user, I would like to use the site on mobile and desktop.

 __Prospective Employee__
-- As a prospective job applicant, I need to know that the company operates in the relevant area of my skillset.
-- As a prospective job applicant, I would like to know the specific technology in which this company has expertise.
 - As a prospective job applicant, learning about the company prior to my application is important.
 - As a prospective job applicant, I would like to know that this company is open to recruitment.
-- As a prospective job applicant, I require the ability to contact the company and register my interest in a career.
 - As a prospective job applicant, links to the company social media is important, to find out if the company are active and what their latest news is.
-- As a prospective job applicant, I need to know where the company is based.

 __Potential Investor__
 - As a potential investor, I would like to see that the company is a new start-up company, open to investment.
 - As a potential investor, I need to see that the company is operating a service in a new emerging marketplace.
-- As a potential investor, knowing that the company has substantial experience in the relevant areas is important.
-- As a potential investor, I would like the ability to contact the company and initate communication relevant to my investment opportunity.

 __Returning Users__
 - As a returning user, I would like to be able to quickly navigate to a specific area of the site. i.e Go directly to the contact page.